 It is precisely for this reason that I decided to create USponsor Me.
 When I was looking to live and work in the USA, and starting to coach foreigners who had the same desire to settle in the United States, I realized that there was no job board on which this search filter was offered.

-In our search engine, you will only find companies that have already recruited foreign workers and offered non-immigrant work visas.
-With relevant and reliable information (such as the date the company last sponsored a visa, or the nationality of the recipient), you will be able to target the job ads for which you have a real chance of being recruited.
-And save a lot of time!
+In our search engine, you will only find companies that have already recruited foreign workers and offered non-immigrant work visas, with open jobs flagged with guaranteed visa sponsorship, or jobs with a good visa score.
+So you will be able to target the job ads for which you have a real chance of being recruited, and save a lot of time!

 You built a strong resume that you trust.
-You know what you want and you found the job openings that match your profile with an employer that sponsors visa.
+You know what you want, and you found the job openings that match your profile with an employer that sponsors the visa.
 Then what?

 - sending unsolicited applications